Do You Put Vinyl Flooring Under Appliances? (Answered & Explained)

 May Lead to Scratches, Dents, and Leave Scuff Marks Behind

 And, if the surface is rough or made out of rubber, it can also leave scuff marks on the floor.
-Worrying about dents and scratches would be prudent, as they can become permanent.
+Worrying about dents and scratches would be prudent, as they could become permanent.

 Also See: A Guide to Remove Rubber Marks from Vinyl Flooring